dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ## The look at method in three.js, and what to know first

-The look at method in three.js is a prototype method of the Object3d class in a javaScript library known as three.js.
 I assume that you have some background when it comes to the [very basics of getting started with three.js](/2018/04/04/threejs-getting-started/) and client side [javaScript in general](/2018/11/27/js-getting-started/).
-If not you might want to take a step back for a moment before getting into some more advanced topics when it comes to [groups](/2018/05/16/threejs-grouping-mesh-objects/), and having the look at method look at [a mesh object](/2018/05/04/threejs-mesh/) relative to the group rather than world space.
+If not you might want to take a step back for a moment before getting into some more advanced topics when it comes to [groups](/2018/05/16/threejs-grouping-mesh-objects/), and having the look at method look at [a mesh object](/2018/05/04/threejs-mesh/) relative to the group rather than world space as well as many other little issues with the look at method.
 I will not be covering the very basics of three.js in general here, but I will be going over some additional things that you should know first in this section.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/morZYyJN05o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>